12' x 14' Pergolas and Kits

 Which 12×14 Pergola Style Provides the Most Shade?

 The Big Kahuna provides maximum sun protection.
 If you want more sunlight, the Sombrero offers medium protection, though you can upgrade your coverage with shade sails or a retractable canopy.
-The Fedora provides the least sun coverage, but it is compatible with the shades and canopies.
+The Melbourne and the Fedora provide the least sun coverage, but it is compatible with the shades and canopies.

 No matter which 12×14 pergola style you choose, you can create an arrangement that meets your shading needs, so it’s often best to select the version that best fits your desired aesthetic.